States Are Starting to Reopen Amid the Coronavirus Pandemic. Here Are Their Plans.

 WHAT’S OPEN

-- State parks and golf courses, retail stores with reduced capacity and “limited browsing time” for shoppers, places of worship with five or less people, offices with reduced capacity
+- State parks and golf courses, retail stores with reduced capacity and “limited browsing time” for shoppers, places of worship with five or fewer people, offices with reduced capacity

 WHAT’S OPEN SOON